Tasmanian scrubwren

 The Tasmanian scrubwren or brown scrubwren (Sericornis humilis) is a bird species endemic to the temperate forests of Tasmania and nearby King Island.
 It lives in the understory of rainforest, woodland, dry forest, swamps and coastal scrublands.

+Taxonomy

 Placed in the family Pardalotidae in the Sibley-Ahlquist taxonomy, this has met with opposition and indeed is now no longer accepted; they instead are currently placed in the independent family Acanthizidae.
 It is alternately considered a subspecies of the smaller white-browed scrubwren, and further research is needed to understand the relationships between the two species.

+Subspecies

+There are two subspecies of Tasmanian scrubwren: